- Boston Medical Center Celebrates 20 Years

 The merger consolidated many services on campus, but the vision of the merger – to create one hospital – is culminating in BMC’s current clinical campus redesign project.
 As health care reform takes place, the types and number of beds needed changes, as we care for patients in different ways.
 The campus redesign, therefore, will not only consolidate services and reduce costs – by $25 million per year – but also create the kind of space necessary to continue to provide exceptional care.

 “Our clinical campus redesign is setting BMC up to be the type of hospital we need to be to thrive for the next 20 years and beyond,” says Bob Biggio, Vice President of Facilities.
-“Spaces like the Demonstration Kitchen and the new Yawkey cafeteria help us create a more vibrant, community-facing campus.
+“Spaces like The Teaching Kitchen and the new Yawkey cafeteria help us create a more vibrant, community-facing campus.
 We’re Boston’s community hospital and the redesign project is helping us create spaces that reflect that.
 The goal is to create a physical space that promotes wellness and health, not just a place to go when you get sick.”

 BMC is also building for the future through sustainability efforts.
 While other hospitals plan on reaching sustainability goals such as reducing fossil fuel consumption to 50 percent below current levels by 2050, BMC is on track to meet the same goals by 2020.